-Challenges with overall technology and data handling are two of the top five challenges enterprises face, when it comes to delivering effective personalization, as per a 2017 study by Sailthru.
+Using the right technology and data handling are among the top two challenges that enterprises deal with when trying to deliver effective personalization, as per this Salesforce report.

 Data Storage and Retrieval

-With a huge amount of data to be parsed and processed, how fast can you deliver a personalized experience to the user?
-You might have created the most carefully curated experience for you customers, but it never reaches them if your systems, especially frontend rendering of the data, is not fast enough.
+With a massive amount of data to be parsed and processed, how fast can you deliver a personalized experience to the user?
+You might have created the most carefully curated experience for your customers, but it never reaches them if your systems, especially frontend rendering of the data, are not fast enough.

 Given these challenges, businesses need to build technology competencies around enterprise search engines like Elasticsearch and Solr.
 These will be critical in terms of making high-performance digital applications with quick response times.
-These search engines work well with large volumes of text and can quickly pull all necessary data required for personalization from the server side, while keeping the client side extremely lightweight.
+These search engines work well with large volumes of text to quickly pull all necessary data required for personalization from the server-side while keeping the client-side extremely lightweight.

 Setting Up Personalization

-This is a simple “if this - then that” logic applied to user actions in order to create personalization workflows.
-The rules are explicitly stated, and is simple to execute for your systems.
+It is a simple, “if/this - then that” logic applied to user actions to create personalization workflows.
+The rules are explicitly stated and are simple to execute for your systems.
 Rules-based personalization is an ideal first step for businesses.
-It can be based on the major user-behavior parameters like location, age, previous pages visited on the site etc.
+It is based on the critical user-behavior parameters like location, age, previous pages visited on the website, etc.

 However, the challenge with this approach is that you have to manually cover every single personalization scenario possible.
-When you are just starting off with personalization, and probably have access to only a limited number of data points, mapping out all personalization opportunities is not a huge task.
-But as your user base scales, and the amount of data increases, rules-based personalization will begin to fall behind your requirements.
+When you are just starting with it and probably have access to only a small range of data points, mapping out all personalization opportunities is not a colossal task.
+But as your user base climbs, and the number of data increases, rules-based personalization will begin to fall behind your requirements.

-This is where complex machine learning (ML) models come into play, parsing through volumes of collected heuristic data to find relevant user patterns and connections.
+It is where complex machine learning (ML) models come into play, parsing through volumes of collected heuristic data to find relevant user patterns and connections.
 Text and image classification, neural networks, and natural language processing combine to create highly contextual and personalized experiences.
-These models continuously learn, and hence can modify the personalization as user behaviors change.
+These models continuously learn and hence can personalize as user behaviors change.

-However, the hurdle that most enterprises face with AI-based personalization is the lack of adequate and accurate training data for the machine learning models.
+However, most enterprises could not implement AI-based personalization due to the lack of adequate and accurate training data for the machine learning models.

-Adding the right tags against users and content pieces is a way to make them easily identifiable, and hence incorporated into the correct personalization workflow.
+Adding the correct tags against users and content pieces is a way to make them easily identifiable, and hence, incorporate them into the appropriate personalization workflow.

-One of the simplest, and also most comprehensive methods to prepare your existing content for personalization.
-Each piece of content, when tagged correctly with all the relevant parameters, gets served across the right personalization workflows.
-The objective with tagging is to let your systems know which content pieces can be served for which particular personalization parameters.
+Content tagging is one of the simplest and also most comprehensive methods to prepare your existing content for personalization.
+Each piece of content when tagged correctly, with all the relevant parameters, gets served across the right personalization workflows.
+The objective of tagging is to let your systems know which content pieces to align to particular personalization parameters.

 Businesses should also progressively tag users to create a comprehensive profile.
-Every time a user visits your site, and performs certain actions, it gives you an opportunity to gain more insights into their behavior.
-So elements like the content filters they apply, the number times they visit a certain page, the amount of time they spend on a particular section of a page, could all lead to effective tags for their profile.
+Every time a user visits your site and performs various actions, it allows you to gain more insights into their behavior.
+So, depending on their multiple actions on the website, marketers can add relevant tags to their profiles.

 Chatbots are one of the most widely adopted methods to deliver personalized experiences today.
 But a key question to answer before diving into development is the kind of chatbot you wish to create.
 The choice is between restrictive and language-based chatbots.

-A simple conversation interface is where you type in a query and receive an answer but the interaction is restrictive in terms of what you can ask the bot.
+A simple conversation interface is where you type in a query and receive an answer, but the interaction is restrictive in context to what you can ask the bot.
 In this case, complete interaction trees are defined for the chatbot, and the user cannot deviate from that.
-These chatbots get the job done efficiently, and are focused on task completion.
+These chatbots get the job done efficiently and are focused on task completion.

-These interfaces are powered by Natural Language Processing, and hence can handle a wide range of conversational diversity.
-The responses are determined by the bots’ understanding of the users’ question and context, rather than a pre-defined interaction tree.
+These interfaces are powered by Natural Language Processing and hence can handle a wide range of conversational diversity.
+The responses are determined by the bots' understanding of the users' questions and context rather than a predefined interaction tree.
 So you don’t have to manually define every conversation scenario for the chatbot to effectively assist your customers.